gmc-code/PC-app-development/docs/tk_widget_interactions/tk_checkbutton.rst

 .. image:: images/check_buttons.png
     :scale: 100%

-This code demonstrates the use of check boxes (check buttons) and a text widget to display the selected options.
+This code demonstrates the creation of check boxes (check buttons) and a text widget to display the selected options.

 .. code-block:: python